Are You Having Relationship Obsessive Compulsive Disorder? Know Its Types, Causes And Treatment

 Common Compulsions Related To ROCD

-Seeking Validation: Sufferers are said to be seeking repetitive validation from their partner.
+Seeking Validation: Sufferers tend to seek repetitive validation from their partner.
 They want their partner to assure them from time to time about their love.

 Monitoring thoughts: Sufferers of ROCD might spend their entire time in monitoring their thoughts.
 They will keep a check on if they are feeling passionate or if they are thinking and missing their partner or not [3] .